Skip to content

 roasted tomatoes, peppers, and spices in a pot

-Blend the chile mixture until very smooth and then place back in the pot along with water or beef stock, salt and pepper, and the meat and cook for 2 hours over medium heat or until very tender.
+Blend the chile mixture until very smooth.
+Then, place it back in the pot along with water or beef stock, salt and pepper, and the meat, and cook for 2 hours over medium heat or until very tender.

 braising beef in a birria consome